Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 The improvement suggests that `firstblood` and `firstdragon` provide valuable early-game signals not captured by kills and gold alone.
 This confirms our hypothesis that capturing early strategic objectives is important for predicting match outcomes in professional League of Legends esports games.

-We consider this a meaningful performance gain and evidence that the Final Model captures the game’s dynamics more comprehensively than the baseline.
+I consider this a meaningful performance gain and evidence that the Final Model captures the game’s dynamics more comprehensively than the baseline.

 ---

 ## Fairness Analysis

-To assess whether our final model performs equitably across different groups, we conducted a **fairness permutation test**.
-Specifically, we investigated whether the model’s precision differs between players on the **Blue** side and those on the **Red** side in League of Legends matches.
+To assess whether our final model performs equitably across different groups, I conducted a **fairness permutation test**.
+Specifically, I investigated whether the model’s precision differs between players on the **Blue** side and those on the **Red** side in League of Legends matches.

 ### Group Definition

 - **Group X (Blue side):** Players whose `side` value is `"Blue"`.
 - **Group Y (Red side):** Players whose `side` value is `"Red"`.

-We used the `side` column from Oracle’s dataset to define these groups, aligning each row in the test set with its original metadata by index.
+I used the `side` column from Oracle’s dataset to define these groups, aligning each row in the test set with its original metadata by index.

 ### Evaluation Metric and Hypotheses

-We used **precision** as our evaluation metric because our task is a binary classification (win vs. loss), and we wanted to understand how often our model's predicted wins were correct for each side.
+I used **precision** as our evaluation metric because our task is a binary classification (win vs. loss), and I wanted to understand how often our model's predicted wins were correct for each side.

 - **Null Hypothesis (H₀):** The model is fair with respect to team side.
 That is, precision is the same for Blue and Red sides.
   H₀: Δ = 0
 - **Alternative Hypothesis (H₁):** The model is less precise for the Red side than the Blue side.
   H₁: Δ < 0 (where Δ = precision_Red − precision_Blue)

-We used a **one-sided permutation test** with 10,000 permutations and set the significance level α = 0.05.
+I used a **one-sided permutation test** with 10,000 permutations and set the significance level α = 0.05.

 ### Observed Metrics